 Glucose and fat

 In modern times, where we have constant access to food.
 Do you even remember the last time you went 24 hours without eating?
-The conditions are created so that the body uses only glucose as its main fuel.
+The conditions are created, so the body only uses glucose as its primary fuel.

 When this happens, if we use glucose for energy production, we do not burn our reserves, and, added to this, the fat we eat is stored.